 document.body.append(table);

-Are not created by an expression
+Not created by an expression

-Do not have any attributes created by expressions.
+Do not have any attributes created by expressions

 is called again.